 6. Rest and pick your outfit before the interview

 Resting is crucial before an interview.
-Try to sleep at least eight hours the night before to ensure you have sufficient energy to carefully listen to the interviewer and answer each question clearly.
+Try to sleep at least eight hours the night before so that you have sufficient energy to carefully listen to the interviewer and answer each question clearly.
 Remember that body language transmits more information than words, and the hiring managers can see if you're tired.

-Interview attire can be equally essential when looking to make a positive first impression.
+Interview attire is equally important when looking to make a positive first impression.
 Choose an outfit that aligns with the company's organisational culture and the hiring process itself.
 Try reviewing the company's website or social media profiles to research the employee dress code and plan an interview outfit.
 In most cases, a business casual outfit, such as dress pants with a professional shirt, is suitable.
 Ensure your clothes are clean and pressed, and make sure your accessories are appropriate for the interview.

 7. Ask your own questions to the interviewer

 During the interview, you can expect to answer the hiring manager's questions, but you can also ask your own questions.
 Most companies expect candidates to show interest in the position and the organisation by asking informed questions.
-This can help you obtain the information you want to know to about the role.
-Try to prepare these questions in advance according to your previous research and your professional goals.
+This gives you a chance to obtain any information about the role that you would like to know.
+Try to prepare these questions in advance according to your previous research and professional goals.

 8. Follow up after the interview

-After the interview ends, you can take additional actions to show your dedication to getting the role and increase your chance of getting the job.
+After the interview ends, you can take additional actions to show your dedication and increase your chances of getting the job.
 Try to send a thank-you email to the hiring manager within 24 hours after the interview.
 In your email, you can expand on your interest in the position and thank the hiring manager for their time.
 If you don't receive an answer within a week after the job listing closes, consider sending an additional follow-up email to express your continued enthusiasm for the position and interest in moving forward in the hiring process.